 Onset of Symptoms

 Common symptoms of mesothelioma include chest or abdominal pain, a painful cough, difficulty breathing, or unexplained weight loss.
-These symptoms can be mistaken for those of less severe conditions, like pneumonia or the flu.
+These symptoms can be mistaken for those of less severe conditions, like pneumonia or the flu, earlier in the timeline.
 If you experience these or other mesothelioma symptoms, alert your primary care physician (PCP) immediately, especially if you have a history of asbestos exposure.
 They may give you an x-ray or refer you to a specialist.

 Learn More: Identify the symptoms of mesothelioma.